Admit When You are Wrong

 The challenge is for us to swallow our pride, recognise when we need to sort things out, and lead by example.

-Circle November 28, 2019
+CIRCLE November 28, 2019

 We make no claims as teachers to be perfect.
 We make mistakes.
 Let’s use those opportunities to model how to respond and apologise when it is appropriate.
 It provides a sense of vulnerability and reality for our students and one that they appreciate.
 The challenge is for us to swallow our pride, recognise when we need to sort things out, and lead by example.
 This is an aspect of true education when we portray Christianity in action.